MikeMoolenaar/dotfiles/README.md

 ### 1 - Install Arch
 Install using `archinstall` and choose the desktop profile with i3-wm.
-Also make sure you don't create a seperate partition for root (this may lead to storage problems with many pacman packages and docker images).
+Also make sure you don't create a seperate partition for /home (this may lead to storage problems with many pacman packages and docker images).

 ### 2 - Execute the install script
 (optional) update pacman config with `sudo vim /etc/pacman.conf`: